Community Resources Fellow - Iowa Department of Human Rights

-- Attend pre-fellowship training retreat in Portland, OR from August 27-31, 2018 (expenses covered)
+Attend a pre-fellowship training retreat in Chicago, IL from September 23-27, 2019 (expenses covered)

-- Fundraise $500 (with guidance from FLIA)
+Fundraise $500 (with guidance from FLIA)

-- Weekly FLIA responsibilities including check-in calls
+Actively participate in weekly FLIA professional development responsibilities including check-in calls

-- Submit two blog articles
+Write two blog articles

-- Comfortable working with youth
+Comfortable working with youth

-- Commitment to continuous professional improvement and reflection
+Commitment to continuous professional improvement and reflection

-- Resourcefulness and initiative
+Resourcefulness and initiative

-- Passionate about the social sector
+Passionate about the social sector and juvenile justice

-- Use patience and tolerance to address problems
+Use patience and tolerance to address problems

+Candidates will also be requested to provide two professional writing samples at the time of an interview.
 The selected candidate will be required to pass a criminal background check and/or fingerprinting.